 David says: Hardened by losses to Hutchinson (Class 4A) and Spring Lake Park (5A), Glencoe-Silver Lake is looking forward to taking it out on fellow 3A teams.
 The Panthers’ physical brand of football is tough to match.
 Pick: Glencoe-Silver Lake 28, St. Croix Lutheran 14

-Tag(s): Star Tribune Hub Exclusive North South South St. Paul St. Thomas Academy Floodwood Detroit Lakes Thief River Falls Lake Eden Prairie Edina Minnetonka Wayzata Chanhassen Chaska Spring Lake Park Mahnomen Maple Grove Andover Osseo Totino-Grace Waseca Eastview Lakeville North Prior Lake Rosemount East Ridge Park Roseville St. Croix Lutheran DeLaSalle Hutchinson Glencoe-Silver Lake
+Tag(s): Star Tribune Hub Exclusive North South South St. Paul St. Thomas Academy Floodwood Detroit Lakes Thief River Falls Lake Eden Prairie Edina Minnetonka Wayzata Chanhassen Chaska Spring Lake Park Mahnomen Maple Grove Andover Osseo Totino-Grace Waseca Eastview Lakeville North Prior Lake Rosemount East Ridge Park of Cottage Grove Roseville St. Croix Lutheran DeLaSalle Hutchinson Glencoe-Silver Lake